felipenoris/OptimizingIR.jl/docs/src/index.md

 * interpreting the IR has no compilation step, but results in a slower execution time when running the function;

 * compiling the IR to machine code builds a Julia expression for the function body and goes through the Julia's JIT overhead, but the execution time is faster.

 Also, interpreting the IR lets the user inspect each step in the calculation.
 This is useful for implementing auto-generation of documentation on the calculation performed by the function.

 This package is not very useful if you can write your function by hand.
-It should be useful for you if you ever find yourself programmatically building functions out of [Julia Expressions](https://docs.julialang.org/en/v1/manual/metaprogramming/#Expressions-and-evaluation-1) when translating from other high-level languages.
+It should be useful if you ever find yourself programmatically building functions out of [Julia Expressions](https://docs.julialang.org/en/v1/manual/metaprogramming/#Expressions-and-evaluation-1) when translating from other high-level languages.